FirstLegoLeague/launcher/docs/userguide.md

 Results Display - currently no settings

 **identity-provider**

 Note: this will be renamed

 Set `passwords` for the four predefined `roles`.
-- `admin` - administrator
+- `admin` - tournament administrator or head referee
 - `scorekeeper` - transfers missions completed from paper scoresheets into the digital scoresheets.
 Can also view all scores entered so far.
-- `referee` - transfers missions completed from paper scoresheets into the digital scoresheets.
+- `referee` - Records the state of the robot game on a digital scoresheet.
 Usually used on iPads or tablets.
 - `MC` - tbd

 Press `Change` to set a new password.
 Press `Save` to make the change  permanent.

 **rankings**
 Configure whether negative scores are shown as 0 on the Results Display.
 Default is YES.

-Note that the Scoring screen (intended for the Head Referee) shows negative scores when present.
+Note: The Scoring screen (intended for the Head Referee) shows negative scores when present.

 **scoring**
-Configure various settings for the `Scoring` module.
+Configure various settings of the `Scoring` module.
 - Select the scoresheet `Challenge` and language.
 - `Require a referee` selects whether a referee name is required on a scoresheet.
 Default: YES
-- `Auto-publish` - When configured to YES scores will be send to the `Results Display` as soon as the referee or scorekeeper presses the Submit button.
+- `Auto-publish` - When configured to YES scores will be send to the `Results Display` as soon as the referee or scorekeeper presses the `Submit` button.
 If configured to NO the scores must be published, usually by the scorekeeper.
 Default: YES.
 See [link]
 - `Require a Table` selects whether a Table name is required on a scoresheet.
 Default: YES
 - `Require a Signature` selects whether the scoresheet must be signed before it can be submitted.
 Usually when the scoresheet is completed by the referee the team technician will be required to sign the scoresheet, but when a scorekeeper enters the mission information a signature is not required.
 Default: YES.
 - `Display zero mission results` selects whether `0` is shown on the scoresheet when the team robot has not succeeded in completing a mission: Default: NO